tinygo-org/tinygo/README.md

 If you want to contribute, here are some suggestions:

-  * A long tail of small (and large) language features haven't been implemented yet.
+  * A long tail of small (and large) language features have not been implemented yet.
 In almost all cases, the compiler will show a `todo:` error from `compiler/compiler.go` when you try to use it.
 You can try implementing it, or open a bug report with a small code sample that fails to compile.